 Important Note: Electronic equipment, metals and magnets such as radios, cellular phones, cameras, music players, GPS, battery packs of any type, etc., may interfere with the performance of your avalanche transceiver.
 Island Lake Catskiing recommends that you only carry electronic devices that are essential while skiing.
 We also require that any electronic devices that you bring skiing, be separated from your avalanche transceiver.
 Your guide will give you instructions on how to carry and use your transceiver in order to avoid interference.

-Avalanche Floatation Devices, AFDs, are not required at Island Lake Catskiing.
-If a guest chooses to use an AFD, they can be rented in Fernie at The Guides Hut (phone 1-888-843-4885) or at the Gear Hub (phone 1.250.423.5555).
-Be sure to phone ahead of time to reserve an AFD.
+Avalanche Airbags are not required at Island Lake Catskiing.
+If a guest chooses to use an Avalanche Airbag they can be rented in Fernie at The Guides Hut (phone 1-888-843-4885) or at the Gear Hub (phone 1.250.423.5555).
+Be sure to phone ahead of time to reserve.

-Every group is supplied with six guest packs each containing an avalanche probe and shovel.
+Every guest is supplied with a pack containing an avalanche probe and shovel.
 Although emphasis is often placed on the use of avalanche transceivers, avalanche probes and shovels also play an important role in rescue.
 To learn more about avalanche rescue including probing and shovelling techniques visit the Canadian Avalanche Centre online course